 Dashboard Development Canvas - A Step-by-Step Guide

+Creating an effective Power BI dashboard isn’t as simple as dragging and dropping data onto a screen.
+Developing a dashboard that the end user will find valuable requires significant effort.
 Many Business Intelligence (BI) developers struggle due to the lack of information provided despite the critical nature of the end product.
 Vague instructions, such as “Just create a dashboard with our sales data and do it quickly,” fail to provide clarity.

 Several factors can affect the end-user experience and the adoption rates of a report.
 Besides ensuring data quality and clear definitions, understanding your audience, defining the report’s purpose, conveying a clear key message, determining the necessary level of detail, addressing specific questions, and presenting data in actionable visualizations are all crucial elements.
+Quite a list.

 It’s easy to feel overwhelmed by the many aspects of dashboard design.
 However, you can approach this in a structured way!
+That’s where my Dashboard Development Canvas comes in.
+This simple yet powerful tool helps you break down the dashboard creation process into clear steps, ensuring that all essential elements are addressed and organized.

 The Dashboard Development Canvas